Cannon-Thurston maps, subgroup distortion, and hyperbolic hydra: Hyperbolic groups and their boundaries

 where the $\sup$ is over all sequences $(a_m)$ and $(b_n)$ in $X$ representing (when in $\partial X$) or tending to (when in $X$) $a$ and $b$, respectively.
 (The ``$\sup \liminf$'' is necessary---see \cite[page 432]{BH1}.)

-We note, for \ref{3} in the following lemma, that in a proper geodesic hyperbolic metric space $X$, each pair of distinct points $a,b \in \partial X$ is joined by a bi--infinite geodesic line $[a,b]$ (Lemma~3.2 on page 428 of \cite{BH1}).
+We note, for \ref{3} in the following lemma, that in a proper geodesic hyperbolic metric space $X$, each pair of distinct points $a,b \in \partial X$ is joined by a bi-infinite geodesic line $[a,b]$ (Lemma~3.2 on page 428 of \cite{BH1}).

 \begin{lemma} Suppose $X$ is a proper geodesic $(\delta)$-hyperbolic metric space. \begin{enumerate} {\textup{(\arabic{enumi})}} \item If $x,y\in\overline{X}$ and $e\in X$, then there exist sequences $(x_n)$ and $(y_n)$ in $X$ with $x=\lim x_n$, $y=\lim y_n$, and $(x\cdot y)_e=\lim_n(x_n\cdot y_n)_e$. \item If $a,b,c\in\ol{X}$ and $e\in X$, then $(a\cdot b)_e \ \geq \ \min\{(a\cdot c)_e,(c\cdot b)_e\}-2\delta$. \item If $a,b\in X$ and $c\in\partial X$, then $|d(a,b)-(a\cdot c)_b-(b\cdot c)_a| \ \leq \ \delta$. \item If $e \in X$ and $[a,b]$ is any geodesic joining any $a,b\in\partial X$, then $|d(e,[a,b])-(a\cdot b)_e| \ \leq \ 8\delta$. \end{enumerate} \end{lemma} \begin{proof} \ref{0} and \ref{1} are parts 3 and 4 of \cite[page 433, Remark 3.17]{BH1}.
 (Alternatively, see parts 3 and 5 of \cite[Lemma~4.6]{Short} but note that there $\inf \liminf$ is used in place of $\sup \liminf$ and so the constants differ.)